zammad/zammad-documentation/admin/console/working-on-tickets.rst

 Add new ticket state
 --------------------

-..
-Note:: You can use ``ignore_escalation: true,`` to ignore possible SLA escalations (pending reminder and pending close use that by default).
+.. note:: You can use ``ignore_escalation: true,`` to ignore possible SLA escalations (pending reminder and pending close use that by default).

 Non-Pending states
 ^^^^^^^^^^^^^^^^^^